Particular/docs.particular.net/persistence/nhibernate/index.md

 The subscriptions can be cached when using NHibernate.
 This can improve the performance of publishing events as it is not required to request matching subscriptions from storage.

+> [!NOTE]
-NOTE: Publishing is performed on stale data.
+> Publishing is performed on stale data.
 This is only advised in high volume environments where latency can be an issue.

 snippet: NHibernateSubscriptionCaching